Autotopagnosia: History

 Head and Holme's studies (1911) were developed alongside those of Arnold Pick (1851–1924), who was the first to describe autotopagnosia (1908) as the inability to locate body parts on command on a whole body structure.
 Pick noted those with autotopagnosia as having a dissociation between the capacity to recognize and name their own body part (as commanded by an examiner) and the inability to find the same body part on command.
 In a series of studies, Pick focused on patients who were unable to point to their own body parts and those of the examiner.
 His patients could however comprehend the body part terminology as well as locate them on a painted visual; however none had a clear demonstration of body specificity.
 Pick concluded a disturbance of "visual" body image and body awareness.
 Pick's studies introduced autotopagnosia and other category specific agnosias, such as visual and tactile agnosia.
 Josef Gerstmann (1887–1969) first developed the term somatotopagnosia, meaning the lack of knowledge about the body space.
 Gerstmann studied patients whose deficits were in the body schema and thus lacked the ability to recognize, identify or name the fingers on either hand, a phenomenon known as finger agnosia.
-This particular ailment, known as Gerstmann syndrome, is often seen in patients with a lesion on their left angular gyrus, which is known to be frequently anatomically correlated with autotopagnosia.

 Until the 1980s, there had been no scientifically accredited cases of autotopagnosia, rather agnosias that have been secondary to other neurological deficits such as dementia.
 In fact the term autotopagnosia does not appear until Pick's studies in 1908 and 1922.
-More recently, Carlos Semenza (2003) has expanded on Pick's theories.

-As of April, 2010, the active areas of research surrounding autotopagnosia are focused on more individual case studies, and are aimed at developing possible treatment options as well as eradicating any concerns regarding the disease's legitimacy.